cleancoindev/staking/README.md

+# buidl Liquidity Staking Mechanism V1

-# On Monday Jul 20 2020, at ~5pm CEST (Ethereum Block n 10497000) the buidl Staking contract will start working!
+On Monday Jul 20 2020, at ~5pm CEST (Ethereum Block n 10497000) the buidl Staking contract will start working!
 The Staking Contract (0x9085F272D2F348a48Be31D6e66D221463677F6c7) is already deployed.

 ## How it Works: